-The Trust, which meets regularly, has seven members including the Chair, two members recommended by the NSW Government, one member representing the interests of First Nations People, and one member from an affected council.
+The Trust, which meets regularly, has eight members including the Chair, two members recommended by the NSW Government, one member representing the interests of First Nations People, and one member from an affected council.

 The agency's day-to-day affairs are managed by an executive team under the leadership of the Executive Director.